me-cfs/me-cfs.github.io/yann/personalhost/project_ideas/threadiverse/communities/index.md

 * c/electiondata -- analysing electoral polls and trends in results (losely based on fivethirtyeight)
 * c/europeanwildlife -- for pictures, information, and news about wildlife in europe
 * c/guerrillarewilding -- for ideas on where to plant native plants and help nature heal itself (Guerrilla Forestry, Guerrilla Rewilding, Guerrilla Gardening)
+* c/rabbitry -- for breeding and raising rabbits for meat and other uses (one of the most sustainble DIY ways to grow animal protein)